Stroke Data Facts

 Key Risk Factor Facts:

-- What is your risk?
+Want to know what is your risk?
 Take the Stroke Quiz and find out!

 Carotid Endarterectomy (CEA)/Carotid Artery Stenting (CAS)